maxfilatov/phpuaca/README.md

 ==============================
 PhpStorm plugin to provide smart autocomplete for mocked class methods.

-Supported versions of PhpStorm: 7.1, 8.
+Supported all versions of PhpStorm since 7.1

 Features are available for method definition arguments of these PHPUnit methods:
 * `PHPUnit_Framework_MockObject_MockBuilder::setMethods`